hollyhudson/cmdline-class/quick_guide.md

 - `cd [directoryName]` - change directory to directoryName
 - `cd` - with no arguments you'll go to your home directory
 - `cd ..` - go back to the parent directory
+- `cd -` - go back to where you were before you ran cd the last time
 - `pwd` - print working directory

 If you lose your prompt, try `ctrl-c`.